casualcore/casual-java-http/README.md

 It's a JAX-RS application that provides the functionality to make ```TPNOTRAN``` calls to exported casual java services as well as imported casual services.
 If a service exist locally then that service is called, if not - tpcall is issued using casual-caller.

-Note that if JTA timeouts due to calling a service that takes longer time than the application server configured JTA timeout:
+Note that if JTA timeouts due to calling a service that takes longer time than the application server configured JTA timeout, remote or local, you will get a response with 408 ( REQUEST_TIMEOUT).
-* for a remote service, this will be reported as TPETIME as we know that the only reason for a EJBTransactionRolledbackException is due to JTA timeout
-* for a local service, we can not differentiate between JTA timeout and some other EJBTransactionRolledbackException

 ## Prerequisites